Agents of S.H.I.E.L.D Episode 23 – Beginning of the End

 Right near the end, the guy in question, John Garret, is jacked up on magic E.T blood and is ready to talk over the world.
 It doesn’t work out for him though, the cyborg super soldier he has been controlling turns on him, incinerating him and stamping on his head.

 We’ve seen this before though and what do you know, he’s not quite dead.
 Later we see his empty body bag lying by the motionless form of a guard.
 A bloodied hand reaches up into the world’s most uncomfortable La-Z-Boy and Garrett, charred and scarred, down but not quite out, climbs up on to it.
 Robot arms start fixing metal implants all over his body.
 (Over the top of his clothes, how’s he going to get those off to clean them now?
 That’s just unhygienic.
-No matter the other guy they robotised the same way was mad at him.)
+No wonder the other guy they robotised the same way was mad at him.)

 You thought the big bad from Season 1 was gone, now here he is.
 They should have checked he was dead, they should have gone for the double tap, have they not seen Fatal Attraction?
 With his new mechanically enhanced body he will return to dominate Season 2.
 I have to admit my heart sank at this point.
 Please, is there not one TV show that will offer me a bit of closure?